 Who Is Getting a Master’s Degree in Cell Biology & Anatomical Sciences?

 At the countrywide level, the racial-ethnic distribution of cell biology majors is as follows:

 Cell Biology appeals to people across the globe.
 About 12.9% of those with this major are international students.
 The most popular countries for students from outside the country are:

 How Much Do Cell Biology & Anatomical Sciences Majors Make?

 Master’s Degree Starting Salary

-The U.S. Department of Education shows that cell biology and anatomical sciences students who graduated in 2015-2017 with a master’s degree made a median starting salary of $33,500 per year.
+Data from the U.S. Department of Education shows that cell biology and anatomical sciences students who graduated in 2015-2017 with a master’s degree made a median starting salary of $33,500 per year.
 During this timeframe, most salaries fell between $33,500 (25th percentile) and $33,500 (75th percentile).

 Salaries According to BLS